tomkep/jwasm/Readme.txt

     there are some which contain precompiled binaries for Windows, DOS and Linux.
 Other OSes like OS/2 and FreeBSD are also supported, but no binary is supplied, it must be created from the sources.

+    JWasm has its roots in Open Watcom's Wasm.
+The source is released under the Sybase Open Watcom Public License (see license.txt for details).

     2. Requirements